Cryptonomic/ConseilJS/ConseilJS-core/README.md

 A library for building decentralized applications in Typescript and Javascript, currently focused on the [Tezos](http://tezos.com/) platform.

 ConseilJS connects to Tezos nodes for live chain data and operations and to [Conseil](https://github.com/Cryptonomic/Conseil) servers for high-performance analytics on blockchain data.
 Internally, Cryptonomic uses [Nautilus](https://github.com/Cryptonomic/Nautilus) for infrastructure deployments of these services.
-This is the library at the core of our products, [Arronax](https://arronax.io), [Mininax](https://mininax.io) and certainly [Galleon](https://galleon-wallet.tech).
-There are now [ReasonML bindings](https://github.com/Cryptonomic/ConseilJS-ReasonML-Bindings) as well.
+This is the library at the core of our products, [Arronax](https://arronax.io), [Mininax](https://mininax.io) and certainly [Galleon](https://cryptonomic.tech/galleon.html).
+There are [ReasonML bindings](https://github.com/Cryptonomic/ConseilJS-ReasonML-Bindings) as well.

 Cryptonomic offers an infrastructure service - [Nautilus Cloud](https://nautilus.cloud) which enables quick access to the Tezos platform along with products that make it easier build on it.